stridecolossus/JOVE/docs/blog/part-2-triangle/devices.md

 final Queue presentationQueue = dev.queue(presentationFamily);
 ```

+---

 # Summary

-In this lengthy chapter we:
+In this chapter we:

 - Created a GLFW window and Vulkan surface